Test-Time Anchoring for Discrete Diffusion Posterior Sampling: Impact Statement

-The proposed method for controlled image editing contributes to the democratization of advanced image editing.
-While this has positive societal benefits, we acknowledge the dual-use nature of generative models and the potential for misuse or misinterpretation of their outputs.
+Our method enables training-free, controlled image editing using pretrained generative models, which can broaden access to advanced creative tools.
+As with all generative models, it has dual-use potential and may be misapplied if its limitations are misunderstood.

-A primary concern arises in the context of inverse problems such as super resolution, inpainting, and deblurring.
-Our method generates a plausible, high-quality image, but this output is a sample from a posterior distribution and does not represent a unique or guaranteed reconstruction of the original ground truth.
-A misunderstanding of this core limitation could lead to dangerous assumptions, particularly in sensitive applications like forensic analysis, where a generated image might be misinterpreted as factual evidence.
-We therefore emphasize that the method's intended purpose is to enhance perceptual realism for creative or aesthetic applications, and it is not suitable for tasks requiring high-fidelity reconstruction or person identification.
+In inverse problems such as super-resolution, inpainting, and deblurring, APS produces a plausible sample from a posterior distribution rather than a unique or guaranteed reconstruction of the original signal.
+Misinterpreting such outputs as factual reconstructions could be harmful in sensitive settings, including forensic analysis or identity verification.
+Accordingly, our method is intended for perceptual enhancement tasks, and is not suitable for applications requiring evidentiary reliability.

-In stylization tasks, there is a risk of unintentional information leakage, where details from the source content image could persist in the stylized output.
-This could lead to the inadvertent disclosure of sensitive information that a user did not intend to share.
+For stylization, there is a risk that information from the source content image may leak in the generated output, potentially leading to unintended disclosure of sensitive details.
+Users should therefore exercise caution when applying the method to private or confidential imagery.